Classically-Verifiable Quantum Advantage from a Computational Bell Test: Quantum circuits for trapdoor claw-free functions

 \subsection{Quantum circuits for \texorpdfstring{$x^2 \bmod N$}{x² mod N}}

 We explore four different circuits (implementations of these algorithms in \texttt{Python} using the \texttt{Cirq} library are included as supplementary files~\footnote{Code is available at \url{https://github.com/GregDMeyer/quantum-advantage} and is archived on Zenodo~\cite{cirq_code}}).
-The first two are quantum implementations of the classical Karatsuba and ``schoolbook'' integer multiplication algorithms, where we leverage the reversibility optimizations described in Section~\ref{subsec:garbage} (see supplementary information~\cite{SM}).
-The latter pair, described below, are intrinsically quantum algorithms that use Ising interactions to directly compute $x^2 \bmod N$ in the phase.
+The first two are quantum implementations of the Karatsuba and ``schoolbook'' classical integer multiplication algorithms, where we leverage the reversibility optimizations described in Section~\ref{subsec:garbage} (see supplementary information~\cite{SM}).
+The latter pair, which we call the ``phase circuits'' and describe below, are intrinsically quantum algorithms that use Ising interactions to directly compute $x^2 \bmod N$ in the phase.
 Using those circuits, we propose a near-term demonstration of our interactive protocol on a Rydberg-based quantum computer~\cite{levine_parallel_2019,browaeys2020many}; crucially, the so-called ``Rydberg blockade'' interaction \emph{natively} realizes multi-qubit controlled phase rotations, from which the entire circuits shown in Figure 3 are built (up to single qubit rotations).
 A comparison of approximate gate counts for each of the four circuits can be seen in Table~I in the Methods.
+The Karatsuba algorithm is the most efficient in total gates and circuit depth, while the phase circuits are most efficient in terms of qubit usage and measurement complexity.

 We now describe the two circuits, amenable to near-term quantum devices, that utilize quantum phase estimation to implement the function $f(x) = x^2 \bmod N$.
 The intuition behind our approach is as follows: we will compute $x^2/N$ in the phase and transfer it to an output register via an inverse quantum Fourier transform~\cite{draper_addition_2000, beauregard_circuit_2003}; the modulo operation occurs automatically as the phase wraps around the unit circle, avoiding the need for a separate reduction step.